kobi-hari-courses/2111-microfocus-css/Modules/Module 03 - Flex Boxes/README.md

-# Module 3 - The Box Model
+# Module 3 - Flex boxes
 In this module we will learn all about CSS flex boxes
 * The two axes of flexbox
 * Container - Child relations
+* Flex Direction and Wrapping
+* Flex Sizing
+* Flex Alignment

 ## Projects